 About Us

-What started as a passion project during the COVID pandemic has grown into a full-scale, hands-on restoration effort focusing on the estuarine wetlands and fish ponds of Lokowaka, Kiʻonakapahu, and ʻAkahi in Keaukaha.
+What began as a passion project during the COVID pandemic has evolved into a full-scale, hands-on restoration effort focused on the estuarine wetlands and fishponds of Lokowaka, Kiʻonakapahu, and ʻAkahi in Keaukaha.

 From the beginning, our work has been guided by ʻike kupuna—traditional wisdom that reminds us of our deep responsibility to the land: